KenKundert/assimilate/doc/commands.rst

 With composite configurations the message is printed for each component config unless --oldest is specified, in which case only the oldest is displayed.

+The *due* command differs from the :ref:`overdue <overdue>` command in that *due* only reports on the active config or configs, whereas *overdue* can report any *Assimilate* or *Emborg* orchestrated backup, even those on remote hosts.

 .. _extract: